lburigo/demo-ansible-collection/README.md

-# Ansible Collection - lburigo.example
+# Ansible Collection - example.demo

 Documentation for the collection.